 Sweet Potato, Cauliflower and Peanut Stew

 It’s also super adaptable, meaning you can use up any leftover veggies in the fridge or swap out for your favourite ingredients.

 If you want to omit the tomatoes, just add in a little extra stock with a pinch of sugar.
-Or use tinned in replacement of the fresh–just reduce the amount of liquid you add to the pot later.
+Or use tinned in replacement of the fresh, just reduce the amount of liquid you add to the pot later.

-Use ground cumin instead of cumin seeds if you can’t get your hands on them.
+You could swap the peanut butter for your favourite almond or other nut or seed butter, and use ground cumin instead of cumin seeds if you can’t get your hands on them.

+Sweet Potato, Cauliflower and Peanut Stew